ayushgun/dots/README.md

 The configuration files are managed with GNU Stow.
-Each top-level directory represents a "group" of configs, and you can "install" (by symlinking) the configs of a group.
+Each top-level directory represents a configuration for a package.
+You can "install" the configuration with `stow <package>`.

+For example, to install my `kitty` configuration, use `stow kitty`.